avery-gfs/classes25/shared/ai-policy.md

 **I'm strongly encouraging you to steer clear of AI tools** for your work in this class.
 While I won't impose a total ban on AI, I will be raising my expectations for the understanding that students have of the code they write and present.
-Note that **AI tools which are built in to your coding environment, like Replit AI and Github copilot, are banned**, and must be disabled in order to receive credit for classwork.
+Note that **AI tools which are built into your coding environment, like Replit AI and Github copilot, are banned**, and must be disabled in order to receive credit for classwork.